tobybellwood/lagoon/docs/logging/kibana-examples.md

 5. Click on X-Axis under Buckets and select Date Histogram, with the interval set to daily
 6. Success!!
 You should now see a nice bar graph showing your daily traffic.

-{% hint style="info" %}
+!!!
+Note "Note:"
 	Make sure that you select an appropriate time frame for the data in the upper right hand corner.
-{% endhint %}

 Here is an example of a daily hits visualization chart: